-Meanwhile, Amazon made an early insurance push in India by leading a $12M investment in insurtech startup Acko in May 2018.
+Meanwhile, Amazon made an early insurance push in India by leading a $12M investment in insurtech startup Acko in May 2018, as well as taking part in a $60M funding round closed in 2020.
 Acko offers traditional car and bike insurance policies, but it is increasingly focused on “internet economy” deals, which primarily consist of e-commerce, travel, and ride hailing-focused products such as an in-trip insurance program with Ola.
 On its new investor, Acko CEO Varun Dua said,

 “The idea is to find some way to collaborate in the future.
 We’re a new age insurance company and [Amazon] believes it can create value.”

 In September 2018, Amazon made its interest in the insurance market in India even clearer when it filed with the country’s Registrar of Companies to begin selling its own health, life, and general insurance products.
 In March 2019, Amazon received its corporate agent license from the Insurance Regulatory and Development Authority of India, clearing the way for the company to proceed further.